Page Last Updated

 Prior to August 2, 2021, FAS continues to limit access to facilities by requiring a Harvard ID Card for entry, and building access logs will be reviewed by Divisional Deans for appropriateness.
 Before going to your building, you should check with your manager to ensure it is absolutely necessary.
 If you are an essential employee and need to access these spaces for mission critical work, we urge you to follow social distancing guidance when accessing buildings.

 If you are in an academic division or with the Harvard College Libraries, before going to the office, you or your manager will need to notify your Ad Dean - Science Division: Russ Porter; Arts & Humanities: Mathilda van Es; Social Sciences: Beverly Beatty; Harvard College Libraries: Vaughn Waters.
-If you have approval from your manager and your division, follow the steps outlined on the Keeping Harvard Healthy: Facilities, Office & Lab Requirements page before coming to campus.
+If you have approval from your manager and your division, follow the steps outlined on the Keeping Harvard Healthy: Facilities, Office & Lab Requirements page and the checklist for FAS employees before coming to campus.

 Q: When can we return to normal occupancy in buildings?
 Can we hold indoor meetings?